 Called “a towering figure of U.S. higher education,” by UMB President Jay A. Perman, MD, Kirwan has had a long and distinguished career.
-Before becoming USM chancellor in 2002, he served as president of University of Maryland, College Park (UMCP) in 1988 to 1998 and Ohio State University (1998-2002).
+Before becoming USM chancellor in 2002, he served as president of University of Maryland, College Park (UMCP) from 1988 to 1998 and president of Ohio State University from 1998 to 2002.
 Earlier, he served as vice president of academic affairs and chair of the Department of Mathematics at UMCP.

 Guided by his long-held core belief that higher education plays a critical role in creating a more just and inclusive society, Kirwan has impacted the higher education landscape considerably.
 Common threads running through his career include his unwavering commitment to excellence and to increasing under-represented minorities' access to higher education.